 Windsurfing and kitesurfing in western New York can be damn cold in the spring and autumn.
 But I'm NOT staying home.
 I have poor circulation in my hands and feet, but I have still found ways to stay on the water.
 Here are a few things I've done that may help you.

 2. Keep your hands warm - This is THE MOST DIFFICULT part of cold weather sailing for me.
 I've tried all kinds of different things to keep my hands warm.
 I have lousy circulation in my hands compared to other people, but here is what I do.
 Dakine makes a mitten that is thick neoprene on the back of the hand and a thin fabric on the palm.
 This is the best mitten I've found.
 It works pretty well.
-The palm is not too thick, so you can hold onto the boom without your forearms blowing out.
-Speaking of booms, you should get skinny booms that are 24.5mm so that it is easier to hold onto with mittens.
+The palm is not too thick, so you can hold onto the boom without your forearms blowing out, and the back of the mitten has thicker neoprene to keep the wind off.
+Under these mittens I wear a very thin pair of nitrile gloves.
+Now, I'm sure some of you are still thinking, "My forearms are gonna blow out."
+Two things.
+First, get skinny booms that are 24.5mm so that it is easier to hold onto with mittens.
+Second, train your forearms.
+Yes, your forearms may blow out the first few times, but you have to train them to get stronger.
+Your forearms will adapt with time.
+When I first started sailing with mittens I could only ride for 15-20 minutes before my forearms were exhausted.
+Now, an hour is no problem at all.
 When it's really cold I bring a small cooler of hot water to the beach.
 Every 20 minutes I come in to warm up.
-Since I'm coming in and out often I'm more confined to beaches where I can get in and out of the water fairly easily.
-That basically means that I avoid beaches with a big wind shadow where it is very difficult to get out, and I avoid big shore break.
+Since I'm coming in and out often I'm more confined to beaches where I can get in and out of the water easily.
+That basically means that I avoid beaches with a big wind shadow where it is very difficult to get in/out, and I avoid big shore break.
 It's a pain in the ass to carry the cooler down to the water, so it depends on how bad you want to ride.
 You can also purchase a small hand-help battery heater.
 I've got one made by Celestron.
 It heats up to about 110 degrees fahrenheit, and the battery last 10 hours.
-I put it in a small backpack inside of a beach towel, and then I just stick my hands inside.
+I put it in a small backpack inside of a beach towel, and then I just stick my hands inside the backpack.
 This is easier to carry down to the water than a cooler if you have a long walk, but the cooler still works better.
-When it gets even colder, you can wear a pair of disposable nitrile gloves under the mitten.
-They are very thin and add some warmth.
+I also have some rubber tubing that I fitted with a mouth piece.
+Stick the tubing down the neck and arms of your suit and into your mittens so that you can blow warm air on your hands.
+You get a little water in the suit, but it's not a big deal.
 For warmer days, you can take one pair of mittens and cut out the palm completely so that you just have protection on the back of your hand.
 This work great for days when you still want some hand protection but don't need full coverage, and you still have your bare palm on the boom.